LiveTiles: Leadership

+LiveTiles is managed by CEO David Vander.

 Products / business model

 The company develops and sells cloud-based digital workplace and intranet's for Office 365, Azure, and SharePoint.
 This includes various solutions including LiveTiles Mosaic, which was developed for K-12 educational institutions and has 1.2 million users, and LiveTiles Commercial.
 They also provide LiveTiles Reach, a mobile app; digital workplace and intranet design tools called LiveTiles Intranet and LiveTiles Everywhere; artificial intelligence, employee wellness and communication platform LiveTiles Quantum.

 In 2017, LiveTiles partnered with Microsoft to launch the joint venture AI Australia, an Australian-based artificial intelligence development firm.

 Awards

 LiveTiles has won business and technology awards for its AI and IT work.
-In 2018 the company was presented with Microsoft’s "US Modern Workplace Transformation Partner of the Year" award, recognizing its advancements in workplace integration of AI.
+In 2018 the company was presented with Microsoft's "US Modern Workplace Transformation Partner of the Year" award, recognizing its advancements in workplace integration of AI.
 Also in 2018, LiveTiles won “Best Application of AI in the Enterprise” at the AIconics AI Summit.